darsaveli/Readme-Markdown-Syntax/README.md

 ![alt](URL "title")
 ```

-alt and title are corresponding to the alt and title attributes in the HTML (all can be omitted)：
-- alt in square bracket indicates the replacement text when the image fails to display
+- alt in square bracket indicates the replacement text when the image fails to display (can be omitted)
 - parenthesis contains image source
-- title in quotes indicates the text to display when the mouse hovers over the image
+- title in quotes indicates the text to display when the mouse hovers over the image (can be omitted)

 Nite: Dropping the image to the readme file will upload it automatically with this syntax;
 It's the same as links, but add an exlamation mark (!) before opening square bracket;